 When clay soils expansion occurs, foundation movements can result.
 It has been my experience that whenever an older home (say 15 to 20 years or more) that is constructed on highly plastic clay suddenly experiences cracking in brick or sheetrock, after many years of crack-free service, and there’s no other obvious answer to the problem, it’s probably related to drying shrinkage of underlying expansive clay subsoils.
 These subsoils probably remained wet each year, throughout the life of the home.
 Or, at least, the moisture change that did occur each year in the underlying massive clay soil was not sufficient to cause enough building distortion to, in turn, cause building material cracking.
 If the home suddenly develops cracks, however, there’s probably been some major change in the drainage conditions or landscape surrounding the home.
 For example, if the house originally had gutters and these served their purpose for many years, then, for some reason (frequent leaf/debris clogging hassles and subsequent rusting deterioration?), the owner removes them, the moisture conditions around the house suddenly change.
 My personal experience suggests that the effects of water falling beside the home will eventually begin to take its toll by eroding more and more surface soil– thus exposing the foundation footing and/or the underlying plastic clays to more and more solar radiation.
 At some time, say 20 years after construction, the effects of normal summertime drying shrinkage may finally cause soil shrinkage sufficient to create enough foundation distortion to bring about enough building distortion to in turn cause sudden building material cracking, such as cracks in brick or sheetrock.

-Another problem that I’ve noticed over the past twelve years of inspecting houses, is that if a particular part of the crawl space or foundation remains moist or under standing water during most or part of the year, as evidenced by dark, water/algae stains on the concrete or concrete block foundation system, then the adverse effects of a summer drought are most pronounced on the underlying bearing soils in these wet areas.
+Another problem that I’ve noticed over the past three decades of inspections, is that if a particular part of the crawl space or foundation remains moist or under standing water during most or part of the year, as evidenced by dark, water/algae stains on the concrete or concrete block foundation system, then the adverse effects of a summer drought are most pronounced on the underlying bearing soils in these wet areas.
 In other words, these soils go from the extreme wet end of the moisture scale to the dry end.
 Imagine: the larger the moisture change, the more the soil shrinkage and, therefore, the greater potential for foundation settlement.

 A third problem is related to large trees.
 If hardwoods are planted near a home soon after construction, it is likely that in 20 to 30 years, the trees will overhang the house-which means that their roots underlie the house.
 These roots are going to contribute to soil desiccation during a drought by robbing the soil of all available moisture.
 Hence, whenever a hardwood or pine tree overhangs a home/roof built on a highly plastic clay soil site, the tree should probably be removed.